Noncommutative Motives I: A Universal Characterization of the Motivic Stable Homotopy Theory of Schemes: Preliminaries II - Higher Algebra

 \subsubsection{Cartesian and Cocartesian Symmetric Monoidal Structures}

-We recall an analogue of a classical situation: If $\C$ is an $(\infty,1)$-category with products (respectively with coproducts) then the operation (-$\times$-) (resp. -$\coprod$ -) extends to a symmetric monoidal structure $\C^{\times}\to N(\Fin))$, (resp. $\C^{\coprod}\to N(\Fin))$ with underlying $(\infty,1)$-category $\C$.
-Grosso modo, a symmetric monoidal $(\infty,1)$-category $\Cmonoidal$ is said to be \emph{Cartesian} (resp. \emph{coCartesian} ) if the underlying $\infty$-category of $\C$ admits finite products (resp. coproducts) and we have $\Cmonoidal\simeq \C^{\times}$ (resp. $\Cmonoidal\simeq \C^{\coprod}$).
-The reader is advised to follow the subjacent details, respectively, in the Sections $2.4.1$ and $2.4.3$ of \cite{lurie-ha}.
-Both these constructions are characterized by means of universal properties related, respectively, to the preservation of products and coproducts.
-More precisely \cite[2.4.1.8]{lurie-ha}, if $\C$ and $\D$ are categories with finite products then the space of monoidal maps $\C^{\times}\to \D^{\times}$ is homotopy equivalent to the space of functors $\C\to \D$ that preserve the products.
-The Theorem $2.4.3.18$ of \cite{lurie-ha} provides the dual result for coproducts.
+We recall the analogues of two classical situations.
+If $\C$ is a category with finite products and a final object then the operation (-$\times$-) gives birth to a symmetric monoidal structure in $\C$.
+In \cite[Section 2.4.1]{lurie-ha} the author provides a mechanism that allows us to extend this classical situation to the $\infty$-setting.
+For any $(\infty,1)$-category $\C$ we can construct a new $(\infty,1)$-category $\C^{\times}$ equipped with a map to $N(\Fin)$ \cite[2.4.1.4]{lurie-ha} being this map a symmetric monoidal structure if and only if $\C$ admits finite products \cite[2.4.1.5]{lurie-ha}.
+More generally, and thanks to the results of \cite[2.4.1.6, 2.4.1.7 and 2.4.1.8]{lurie-ha} a symmetric monoidal $(\infty,1)$-category $\Cmonoidal$ is said to be \emph{Cartesian} if the underlying $\infty$-category of $\C$ admits finite products and we have a monoidal equivalence $\Cmonoidal\simeq \C^{\times}$ which is the identity on $\C$.
+Moreover, the construction $\C^{\times}$ is characterized by a universal property related to the preservation of products: if $\C$ and $\D$ are $(\infty,1)$-categories with finite products then the space of monoidal maps $\C^{\times}\to \D^{\times}$ is homotopy equivalent to the space of functors $\C\to \D$ that preserve products. \\